-Sun Safety Tips for Kids: How to Protect Your Skin from the Sun
+What’s the Best Way to Protect Your Skin from the Sun?

 Sun safety tips are important for kids all year round.
 That’s because being outside is good for your mind and body.
 Sunlight also helps your skin make Vitamin D, an important vitamin for your bones, brain, and immune system.